peace195/peace195.github.io/_posts/2017-06-20-convert-from-string-to-list.md

 title: Convert string representation of list to list in Python
 ---

 I worked with a lot of data.
-Sometimes, I have to load data from file with form:
+Sometimes, I have to load data from file with form

 {% highlight plain-text %}
 cat: [1, 1.2, 3, 4, 6.2]